amogus07/beets-vocadb/README.md

-# beets-vocadb
+# beets-utaitedb

-Plugin for beets to use VocaDB (or similar) as an autotagger source.
+Plugin for beets to use UtaiteDB as an autotagger source.

 ## Configuration